Tuck Class of 2029 Essay Analysis

 Essay 2

 Instead, ask friends and family 2-3 characteristics about you that separate you from others they know, and look for common answers.
 Try to avoid topics that other applicants may also write about (i.e. most applicants are hard-working, smart, and persevere).
 Then, consider a story or example that encapsulates how you applied these characteristics to achieve success, and write about that (aim to tell this story in 50%-75% of the character limit).
+This is a step that many of our clients use PeerView for.

 We recommend spending the rest of the essay on how your individuality will make Tuck a better place.
 Importantly, make these contributions specific, and linked to the characteristics you just discussed.
 That will maximize the chances that your story is remembered by the reader.